mwunsch/prism/README.md

 The `Prism` module defines a group of methods to search, validate, and extract nodes out of a Nokogiri document.

-All microformats inherit from `Prism::POSH::Base`, because all microformats begin as [POSH formats](http://microformats.org/wiki/posh).
+All microformats inherit from `Prism::POSH`, because all microformats begin as [POSH formats](http://microformats.org/wiki/posh).
 If you wanted to create your own POSH format, you'd do something like this:

-	class Navigation < Prism::POSH::Base
+	class Navigation < Prism::POSH
 		search {|document| document.css('ul#navigation') }
 		# Search a Nokogiri document for nodes of a certain type